Raid on Tatsinskaya

-The Raid on Tatsinskaya was a Soviet armoured raid deep into the German rear conducted by 24th Tank Corps under the command of Major General Vasily Mikhaylovich Badanov in late December 1942.
+The Raid on Tatsinskaya was a Soviet armoured raid deep into the German rear conducted by the 24th Tank Corps under the command of Major General Vasily Mikhaylovich Badanov in late December 1942.
 It took place during Operation Little Saturn, on the heels of the successful encirclement of the Wehrmacht's 6th Army in the Battle of Stalingrad.
 The raid was designed to force the Germans to divert forces attempting to relieve the 6th Army.
 The Soviet force captured its objective, the Luftwaffe's airlift hub at the Tatsinskaya Airfield.
-The Soviet forces destroyed over 72 aircraft on the ground, but was left cut off and without supplies.
+The Soviet forces destroyed over 72 aircraft on the ground, but were left cut off and without supplies.
 Despite the loss of most of the tank corps during the ensuing breakout, the raid was a great operational victory.

 Background

-The Red Army had encircled the Wehrmacht's 6th Army in Stalingrad with Operation Uranus, begun on 19 November 1942.
+The Red Army had encircled the German 6th Army in Stalingrad with Operation Uranus, begun on 19 November 1942.
 By the middle of December, the German relief effort, Operation Winter Storm, reached within 48 km of the encirclement ring, and the airlift trying to supply the encircled army was in full swing.
-In this situation, Stavka (Soviet High Command) decided to launch Operation Little Saturn, to encircle all of German Army Group A, by penetrating to the south and the coast of the Sea of Azov.

-The danger this operation created to the German strategic position was so serious that the Wehrmacht command had to give up any hope of relieving the 6th Army and instead turned its attention to fighting the advancing Red Army formations, while simultaneously trying to move as many units as possible to the west.
+The Soviet High Command decided to launch Operation Little Saturn, to encircle all of German Army Group A, by penetrating to the south and the coast of the Sea of Azov.
+The intent was to endanger the German strategic position so severely that the Wehrmacht command had to give up any hope of relieving the 6th Army, and instead turn its attention to fighting the advancing Red Army formations, while simultaneously trying to move as many units as possible to the west.

 As a consequence of the threat, the most potent of the German divisions involved in the relief effort, 6th Panzer Division, was turned west, and ordered to first clear the raiding force from Tatsinskaya, and later to establish a new frontline towards the north of the airfield.
 With that decision, any hope of breaking through to 6th Army had vanished.